builders-blueprint-series/from-coder-to-engineer/front/book-tenants.md

 Every line of code sets a standard
 Cargo cult programming is a real thing

+Find a mentor who you can bounce ideas and questions off of! - Chapter 1 Find someone who will challenge your ideas and make you better.
+This book would not have been possible without the countless people who gave input and helped edit.

 ## Real Life Examples

 Southwest Airlines - Chapter 1